Brionna Jones

-Brionna Jones (born December 18, 1995) is an American professional basketball center for the Connecticut Sun of the Women's National Basketball Association (WNBA) and currently with USK Prague of the Czech Women's Basketball League.
-She was drafted with the 8th overall pick in the 2017 WNBA draft.
+Brionna Jones (born December 18, 1995) is an American professional basketball center for the Atlanta Dream of the Women's National Basketball Association (WNBA) and for USK Prague of the Czech Women's Basketball League.
+She played college basketball for the Maryland Terrapins.
+She was selected with the eighth overall pick by the Connecticut Sun in the 2017 WNBA draft.

 Early life

 Jones was born to Michael and Sanciarhea Jones.
 Jones is from Havre de Grace, Maryland.
-She has an older brother Jarred, a younger sister Stephanie, and a younger brother Jordan.
+She has an older brother Jarred, a younger sister, Stephanie, and a younger brother, Jordan.
 She attended Aberdeen High School, and led her high school to a state championship her junior year.

 College career

 Jones attended the University of Maryland, where she graduated in three years and majored in kinesiology.